auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 }

 ```
+> Note: MVVM is not clear about how ViewModels are created.
+For a more layered architecture, I prefer to create a ViewModelController, which is responsible for interacting with the Model layer and creating ViewModels.

 First thing to remember as a rule of thumb: the View Model layers is not responsible for user interface.
 A way to guarantee that you're not messing things up is to **never** import UIKit in a View Model file.